 The Commission on Elections has paused the distribution and fabrication of voter identity cards across the country due to the implementation of Republic Act 11055, or the National ID System.

 The Philippine Statistics Authority is working hard to implement the National ID system in the country.
-It is slated for implementation in all foreign service occupations by 2022.

 Where can I find important information and updates on overseas voting?